adrgautier/fffunction/README.md

 ### Optional "ad hoc" mode

-You can enable the **"ad hoc" mode** by giving the true to the generic :
+You can enable the **"ad hoc" mode** by passing true to the generic :

 ```ts
 .f<true>(implementation);